mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Data Migration Tool (Preview) v0.0.3

-* We've fixed an issue that prevented backups from completing: if the database contained a System.FileDocument entity with a NULL filename, that would cause an exception.
+* We have fixed an issue that prevented backups from completing.
+Previously, if the database contained a *System.FileDocument* entity with a NULL filename, it would cause an exception during the backup process.

+{{% alert color="info" %}}
-This tool is available as a technical preview.
+The data migration tool is available as a technical preview.
 For documentation and download links, see [Private Cloud Data Transfer](/developerportal/deploy/private-cloud-data-transfer/).
+{{% /alert %}}

 ### October 19, 2023